mac-comp240/activities_3-mem/2-address-bits/README.md

 This processor has 18 cores, so let's simply consider one of them.
 The "18 x" is signifying all of them.
 One core simply has 32 KB (kilobytes) of cache. **1 KB is 1024 bytes, also referred to as KiB**.

 Q1.
-For one of the the level 1 caches, per processor, what would the values for the t bits, the s bits, and the b bits be if 1024 GB of memory (the variable M above) was installed on the machine?
+For one of the the level 1 caches, per processor, what would the values for the t bits, the s bits, and the b bits be if 1024 GB of memory (the variable M above) was installed on the machine and the cache block size is 64 bytes?

 *Helpful Hints:* 8-way associative cache means that the number of lines per set (E) is 8.
 A powers of 2 table will be helpful.